Indiana State Fair Stage Collapse

 Stage Collapse at Indiana State Fair

-Doehrman Chamberlain expresses our deepest sympathy to the victims of the Indiana State Fair stage collapse.
+Doehrman Buba expresses our deepest sympathy to the victims of the Indiana State Fair stage collapse.
 We are an Indianapolis firm with very dear and deep connections to this tragedy.
 Our hearts go out to our community and to the families involved.

 Click here to see Tom Doehrman’s video interview and 6News report.